TheDomCraft/MergeArchive/README.md

     - The `Unpack` method extracts files from the tar-like archive to a specified output folder.
     - It reads the archive, recreates the files, and stores them in the output folder.

+3. Listing Contents:

+    - The ListContents method displays the names and sizes of files within the tar-like archive.

 ### Requirements